HRLocker works with many HR Consultants and one question has come up several times:

 This type of question comes with a secondary query along the lines of if so, what’s the process for informing staff that we intend to run reports on any disqualifications or judgements against them?

-A: The first question I’d ask in response is, what would the business purpose of this be?
+A: The first question I’d ask in response is: ‘what is the business purpose?’

 As you’d expect, there are variations between jurisdiction and sectors, but generally, the answers are: